 The location management server is a functional entity that receives and stores user location information and provides user location information to the vertical application server.
-The location management server may also acquire location information provided by PLMN operator via T8 reference point.
 The location management server acts as CAPIF's API exposing function as specified in 3GPP TS 23.222 [8].
 The location management server also supports interactions with the corresponding location management server in distributed SEAL deployments.